Charles Deaton: Biography

+Deaton started his career as a designer and inventor.
+He received additional patents for his various commercial designs, including furniture and interior lighting.
+He received his final US Letters Patent 4,688,357 in 1987 for a multi-use baseball/football sports stadium with movable seating.

-Deaton was also a notable board game designer who received three US Patents for that work.
+Deaton was also a board game designer who received three US Patents for that work.
 He applied for his first patent at age 19 for the board game Gusher, which was marketed by Carrom Industries of Michigan from 1940 through the early 1960s.
 Deaton received US Letters Patent 2,299,803 for Gusher in 1942.

 Gusher is something of an improved version of Monopoly-style trading games, with oil wildcatting as its theme.
 The main improvement in this game is that the board itself actually helps influence the outcome of the game: the game board is shaken before playing commences, and pieces that are distributed internally then determine which" holes" are dry wells or gushers.

 Deaton's other two patents also involve games which utilize interactive boards.
 He received US Letters Patent 2,295,452 in 1942 for Magnetic Minesweeper, marketed in 1941 by the Walco Bead Co. of New York City.
 He received US Letters Patent 4,078,805 in 1978 for Country Road.

-Deaton also received additional patents for his various commercial designs, including furniture and interior lighting.
-He received his final US Letters Patent 4,688,357 in 1987 for a multi-use baseball/football sports stadium with movable seating.
+Deaton only ever earned his high school diploma but studied structural engineering, industrial design and architecture on his own, earning certification.
+He designed the futuristic Sculptured House on Genesee Mountain near Denver, Colorado that was featured in the Woody Allen movie Sleeper.
+He also designed a similar Key Savings and Loan Association (now Colonial Bank) building in Englewood, Colorado and the Wyoming National Bank (now The M Building) in Casper, Wyoming.

+In his early career as an architect, Deaton started in the 1940s in New York City and St. Louis, before settling in the Denver area in 1955, where he would live for the rest of his life.